Liujh0223/ShinyRNAseq/README.md

-# ⚠Note(2024-08-19):   ShinyRNAseq is classified as a component of [BreezeOmics](https://github.com/Liujh0223/BreezeOmics) and named BreezeOmics-Vis, this page will be discontinued.
+# ⚠Note:   ShinyRNAseq is classified as a component of [BreezeOmics](https://github.com/Liujh0223/BreezeOmics) and named BreezeOmics-Vis, this page will be discontinued.
 ## ⚡[ShinyRNAseq](https://jianhongliu.shinyapps.io/shinyrnaseq/)  -  An interactive analysis platform for gene conut matrix downstream analysis based on the R Shiny framework
 This platform integrates most of common functions, including principal component analysis, correlation analysis, differential expression analysis, time series analysis, and weighted gene co-expression analysis.
 Each function module allows customizable analysis parameters, producing high-quality visualizations and resulting files.
 #